awsdocs/amazon-kendra-developer-guide/doc_source/field-mapping.md

 + Zendesk
 + Dropbox

 If you store your documents in an S3 bucket, or S3 data source, you can provide custom attributes directly using metadata files\.
-For more information, see [Creating custom document attributes or metadata fields](custom-attributes.md)\.
+For more information, see [Creating custom document fields](custom-attributes.md)\.

 Mapping your data source fields to an index field is a three\-step process: